-4.1 General principle - the meaning of place of effective management commentary on the term "place of effective management".
-The place of effective management is used in paragraph 3 of Article 4 of the OECD's Model Tax Convention on Income and on Capital as a tie-breaker when a person other than an individual is considered, before the application of the tie-breaker, to be a resident of both the Contracting States which are parties to the tax treaty.
+4.1 General principle - the meaning of place of effective management

+A company's place of effective management is the place where key management and commercial decisions that are necessary for the conduct of its business as a whole are in substance made.
+This approach is consistent with the OECD's commentary on the term "place of effective management".
+The place of effective management is used in paragraph 3 of Article 4 of the OECD's Model Tax Convention on Income and on Capital as a tie-breaker when a person other than an individual is considered, before the application of the tie-breaker, to be a resident of both of the Contracting States to the tax treaty.
 The application of the tie-breaker results in the person being deemed to be a resident only of the State where its place of effective management is located.